 In 1986, Pulitzer Prize-winning reporter Lois Lane of the Daily Planet became obsessed with the fate of missing children in the DC Comics Universe.
-Lane’s romantic relationship with Clark Kent – aka Superman – recently ended in tabloid fashion, while her journalistic credibility suffered from a lapse in judgement while reporting on the Middle East.
+Lane’s romantic relationship with Clark Kent – aka Superman – had recently ended in tabloid fashion, while her journalistic credibility suffered from a lapse in judgement while reporting on the Middle East.

 “Once upon a time, it was a little girl who laughed and played and cried and loved,” she thinks to herself when she sees the body.
 “Now there is only a grotesque parody of a Cabbage Patch doll.”